GeorgeCiesinski/blog/_drafts/2022-01-20-desigining-textblock-model-p2.markdown

 In the above example, we are using the `UserModel.find_by_username()` class method to look for a User.
 Later in the example, we create a new user object by simply doing `user = UserModel(**kwargs)`.
 Once it is created, you can simply call `user.save_to_db()` and that created object is then committed to the database.

 This is the power of Flask-SQLAlchemy.

-# Conclusion

-I wanted to wrap this post up as the first part of my series on designing Flask-SQLAlchemy models.
-I'm planning to make a Part-2 about relationships and foreign keys, and a Part-3 about applying the concepts I've covered so far.

-I hope you enjoy this series.
-Until next time!